-This course is designed to provide students with an understanding of how to prepare, understand and control a budget.
-The course will discuss financial management concepts, budget creation, along with tools and techniques to track spending and control a budget.
+This course is designed to provide students with an understanding of how to prepare, understand and communicate budget information.
+The course will discuss financial management concepts, budget creation, along with tools and techniques to track spending and reporting budget information.
 These skills are essential for supervisors to be able to understand the role of budgeting in supervisory decision making.
 (Prerequisites: None).